achyuthrachur/DCF---Deposits/README.md

 4. Configuring discount rates and market scenarios.

 After execution the CLI exports reports to the `output/` directory.
-The web app renders results in-browser and provides download buttons for summary, cashflow, and account-level PV CSVs.
+The web app renders results in-browser and automatically launches a zip download containing the Excel workbook, Word narrative, and packaged charts; you can also trigger the download again from within the app if needed.

 ### Yield Curve Sources
 - **Single rate** - retains backwards compatibility for quick what-if analysis.